 - A person of good moral character.

-- Must pass a series of evaluations and tests, i.e. neuro-psychiatric, medical and drug test, to determine the physical and mental health of the applicant.
+- Must pass a series of evaluations and tests, i.e. neuro-psychiatric, medical, and drug tests, to determine the physical and mental health of the applicant.

 - Must not have been dishonorably discharged or dismissed for cause from previous employment; and